As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

 Now that water has been discovered on Mars, even though only in frozen form, it has enticed scientists to consider a mission that may have humans traveling to Mars and eventually inhabiting the planet.

-Human Travel Beyond Mars to Other Galaxies
+Next Step: Travel to Other Galaxies

 More futuristic thoughts involve reaching out to more distant worlds.
 These missions would require advanced technology that we don’t have today.

-However, it’s possible that someday humans will figure out how to traverse huge distances in a heartbeat.
+However, it’s possible that someday humans will figure out how to traverse considerable distances in a heartbeat.
 That would solve the problem with spending time in space, which takes a toll on the human body.

 Scientists think big.
 They imagine the impossible only to work hard at trying to solve a dilemma that stands in the way of achieving those goals.
 If nothing else, it’s enjoyable to entertain the thoughts of someday going to a distant planet in another solar system, or maybe even farther out to another galaxy.

 These things are unimaginable right now.
 Its only place is in science fiction, but just think for a moment—when you were young, did you imagine carrying a phone around with you wherever you go?
 Furthermore, did you think you’d be able to call anyone in the world from that phone?

-Human Reproduction and Birth in the Weightlessness of Space
+Human Reproduction in the Weightlessness of Space

 The development of the fetus in a weightless condition may cause severe neurological problems.
 For example, our inner ear develops before birth to achieve a sense of balance.
 The normal tendency to move and kick while in the womb will change due to weightlessness.
-The side effects with humans are not known.
+The side effects on humans are not known.